newville/wxmplot/doc/comparisons.rst

     fig.show()

-That's a bit more complicated than wxmplot, but not too bad.
+That is a bit more complicated than wxmplot, but not too bad.
 The resulting plot looks like

 .. _plot_compare_plotly: